Helicopter carrying Indian military chief crashes

-NEW DELHI (AP) — India's air force says an army helicopter carrying the country's military chief has crashed in southern Tamil Nadu state.
+NEW DELHI (AP) — An Indian army helicopter carrying the country's military chief crashed Wednesday in southern Tamil Nadu state, the air force said.

-Public broadcaster Prasar Bharati said three injured people were taken to a hospital.
+Public broadcaster Prasar Bharati said four people were killed and three others were injured and taken to a hospital.
+There was no official confirmation of the report.

+Defense Minister Rajnath Singh was expected to make a statement soon to Parliament.

 Television images showed the helicopter in flames as local residents tried to douse it.